 Emerging Trends in Nursing

-Industry analysts believe the following three trends will continue to impact the nursing profession for at least the next few years.
+Experts in the industry think that three main trends will continue to shape the nursing field for the next few years.

 Nursing Shortages